 As business leaders, one of the biggest challenges we face is establishing and maintaining buy-in from our teams.
 Without that motivation, change may be met with resistance and may never take hold.

 Change is never easy, and when you’re trying to steer an entire organization in a new direction, it can feel like you’re trying to paddle a ship with a spoon.
 It’s natural to feel uncomfortable with change, and it’s no different at the organizational level.
-Be sure to take advantage of 1:1 productivity advising which will help to boost productivity and long-term performance.
+Be sure to take advantage of business performance improvement consulting which will help to boost productivity and long-term performance.

 The more buy-in you get from more of your employees, the more productive they will be in executing your goals and initiatives.
 Buy-in saves time with dealing with employees not bought into what you are working towards; this can get annoying for any leader in a business to get frustrated with employees not executing.